ADD12/MIT-Aquaculture-Larvae/yolo-helpers/ReadMe.md

 # Project Overview

 This repository includes several Python scripts for image processing, video-to-image conversion, and YOLO-based object detection and testing.
+Note that in each of the files, you will need to declare correct paths to your datasets, input & output folders, and models.

 ---